pol-sb/MDTraj/README.md

 - [Authors](#authors)

 ## About <a name = "about"></a>
 In this project we aim to develope a simple parelling Molecular Dynamics simulation code.
+We implement three possible initial structures (sc, fcc, diamond) and two initial configurations (bimodal distribution or to 0).
+We implement two different integration algorithms (the velocity verlet with and without thermostat andersen).
+The potential used is the Lennard-Jones.

 ## Getting Started <a name = "getting_started"></a>